Best Online Master’s in Human Services 2021

 Courses in an Online Master’s in Human Services Program

-- Students discuss issues relating to client diversity and identify cultural biases that may impact service delivery or effectiveness.
+- Society and Cultural Diversity: Students discuss issues relating to client diversity and identify cultural biases that may impact service delivery or effectiveness.
 The course integrates professional standards regarding theories of identity development, social justice, and multicultural counseling, and develops students’ cultural self-awareness.
 Assignments include class discussions, participation in multicultural events, and research papers and essays.

 Human Services Professional Associations